engdlee/airbnb-clone-base/README.md

 -   Click on `CREATE` a modal will show
 -   Copy the `Client ID` is the `GOOGLE_CLIENT_ID`
 -   Copy the `Client secret` is the `GOOGLE_CLIENT_SECRET`

-You can see the project working here: (Airbnb Clone Base)[https://test-project-airbnb-base.vercel.app/]